CelineMendola/CelineMendola/README.md

 🔭 I’m currently working on dog pictures classification
 🐱‍🏍 I used to be a Math teacher in high school
 💬 Ask me about collaboration or advices
 📫 How to reach me: here on github or on my [linkedin profile](https://www.linkedin.com/in/cmendola)
 😄 Pronouns: She/her

 ### My Projects :

-### During my ML engineer current training (with CenrtraleSupélec & openclassroms)
+### During my ML engineer current training (with CentraleSupélec & openclassroms)

 [Project 1 : Data analysis on openfoodfacts](https://github.com/CelineMendola/analyses-openfoodfacts)